mrmans0n/compose-rules/docs/rules.md

 ### Modifiers should be used at the top-most layout of the component

-Modifiers should be applied once as a first modifier in the chain to the root-most layout in the component implementation.
-Since modifiers aim to modify the external behaviors and appearance of the component, they must be applied to the top-most layout and be the first modifiers in the hierarchy.
-It is allowed to chain other modifiers to the modifier passed as a param if needed.
+Apply the `modifier` parameter to the root layout as the first modifier in the chain.
+Since modifiers control external behavior and appearance, they must be applied at the top level.
+You can chain additional modifiers after the parameter if needed.

 More info: [Compose Component API Guidelines](https://github.com/androidx/androidx/blob/androidx-main/compose/docs/compose-component-api-guidelines.md#modifier-parameter)